anish-lu-yihe/RN-for-SVRT/README.md

 ## Relational Networks (RN)
 An RN was initially published in [A simple neural network module for relational reasoning](https://arxiv.org/pdf/1706.01427.pdf).
 It has been shown to be a neural network good at detecting relationships between objects.

-The original code of the Pytorch implementation of the RN can be found on [Github](https://github.com/kimhc6028/relational-networks).
+The original code of the Pytorch implementation of the RN can be found [here](https://github.com/kimhc6028/relational-networks).

 ### Requirements
 - Python 2.7